-In September 2021, four of our six A Level students started degrees combining Spanish with other subjects, one of whom started French and Spanish at Cambridge.
-A recent student who his year abroad in Brazil and Colombia whilst studying Spanish and Portuguese, and another at Exeter University taught in our Barcelona Salesian exchange school.
-Given that our groups average six students, your individual speaking topic preference (recent examples include the importance of the environment in Peru, Catalan independence, German influence on Argentina and the political and economic crisis in Venezuela) receives personal tutor status.
-Add this to the Post-COVID exchange during Year 12, the Able Linguist Day at Southampton University, multiple contacts available internationally with Salesian Schools which can potentially supply from work experience to voluntary work, mentoring younger students in Spanish and many other activities, studying Spanish A Level at Salesian College offers you a wealth of opportunities to engage your passion for the Hispanic world.
+Since 2016, of our ten A Level students, six have started degrees combining Spanish with other subjects.
+One recent leaver has just graduated in French and Spanish from Oxford.
+Another has just started his year abroad in Brazil whilst studying Spanish and Portuguese at Nottingham University, and another is in Barcelona teaching in our Salesian exchange school.
+Given that our groups average six students, your individual speaking topic preference (current examples include the importance of mining in Peru, Catalan independence, German influence on Argentina and the political and economic crisis in Venezuala) receives personal tutor status.
+Add this to the exchange during Year 12, volunteering in the Post A Level Salesian Summer Camp in Barcelona, the Able Linguist Day at Southampton University and many other activities, studying Spanish A Level at Salesian College could present you with a wealth of opportunities to engage your passionfor the Hispanic world.

 - a.
-Annual exchange with a Salesian School in Madrid during Year 12 - b.
-A work experience project in Barcelona during the summer of Year 13 - c.
+Annual exchange with a Salesian School in Madrid during Year 12 - A work experience project in Barcelona during the summer of Year 13

+- c.
 A work placement during the year abroad at University as Language Assistant at Salesian College Sarria in Barcelona and its benefits connected to the Salesian network. - d.
 Useful contacts with the market world in Madrid via the careers department in the Salesian School (Soto del Real) - e.
-Extra lessons and guidance for Oxbridge candidates
+Extra lessons and guidance for Oxbridge candidates www.salesiancollege.com | spanish 57